Springdale institute receives financial commitments for new medical building

 The Excellerate Foundation also made a similar commitment to invest in medical education in November within the region.

-The plan for Northwest Technical Institute's medical building continues to emerge, Rollins said, adding rising construction costs haven't impacted the initial $10 million project estimate.
+The plan for Northwest Technical Institute's medical building continues to emerge, Rollins said, adding that rising construction costs haven't affected the initial $10 million project estimate.

 "We can build the building as designed," he said.